 - Have a primary diagnosis of traumatic or acquired brain injury

-- Are medically stable.
+- Are medically stable

-- Are willing to participate in a rehabilitation program.
+- Are willing to participate in a rehabilitation program

-Referrals can be made by individuals, families, carers, medical practitioners or other service providers.
-Early referral of potential clients is recommended.
+Referrals can be made by individuals, families, carers, medical practitioners or other service providers via the referral form below, or contacting the service directly.